ChimeraOS/gamescope-session/README.md

 Encoding=UTF-8
 Name=Video
-Comment=A session to play a video Exec=gamescope-session video
+Comment=A session to play a video Exec=gamescope-session-plus video
 Type=Application
 DesktopNames=gamescope
 ```

-Note that the Exec must call `gamescope-session` with the parameter value corresponding to the file that we placed under `/usr/share/gamescope-session/sessions.d/`.
+Note that the Exec must call `gamescope-session-plus` with the parameter value corresponding to the file that we placed under `/usr/share/gamescope-session-plus/sessions.d/`.

 See https://github.com/shadowblip/opengamepadui-session for a real-life example of a gamescope session.